vaishnavvrao/vaishnavvrao.github.io/_projects/m82_southern_arcs.md

     </div>
 </div>
 <div class="caption">
-    This Hubble Space Telescope map of resolved "young stars" in M82's halo shows the southern arcs, which are the focus of this project.
+    This Hubble Space Telescope map of resolved "young stars" in M82's halo shows the Southern Arcs, which are the focus of this project.
 Clues of widespread star formation in the halo of M82 are also apparent from the ANGST survey.
 </div>

 <div class="row">